 The best rental deals, at the best prices, are usually when you are working directly with the owner.
 If you are working with a property manager or real estae company, insist on talking to the owner to verify what the correct rent is.

 What You Need to Know

 Short term rentals of less than six months are very rare and thus hard to find.
 If you are planning to stay in Panama for a few weeks or less, a hostel or hotel with suites may be your only option.
 But you can work this to your advantage, by moving around a lot to experience multiple areas of the country.
 Look at it as a fact-finding mission and make the most of it!

 The utilities that we take for granted back home can be an issue here.
-Unfortunately, there are areas of Panama where you cannot count on reliable water, electricity or internet services.
-The availability and dependability of these services varies greatly around the country, even from one part of town to another, so it is very important to research this before renting.
-The first house we rented had several gallon jugs of water in the kitchen- that should have been my first clue!
-Sure enough, every day the water went off.
-We never knew when we opened the faucet if water would come out or not!
-In areas with high winds electric service may be intermittent.
-You cannot assume that you will have fast, steady internet service.
+Unfortunately, there are areas of Panama where you cannot count on reliable water, electricity, or internet services.
+The availability and dependability of these services vary greatly around the country, even from one part of town to another, so it is very important to research this before renting.
+Some areas in Panama only have municipal water delivered to their house on certain days or certain times of the day.
+If you don’t have a reserve water tank, that means that you won’t have water part of the day.
+You need to ask if there is municipal water delivered to the house every day and all day long.
+Ask if there is a reserve water tank.
+In areas with high winds, electric service may be intermittent.
+You cannot assume that you will have a fast, steady internet service.
 Check out the utilities before you sign the lease.